19klowe0/PokerSquaresSolitarire2.01/README.md

 HW for CSC309 Andriod Development

-Made the activity layouts which allow for rotation in middle of game without losing any player information.
+Made the activity layouts which allow for rotation in middle of game without losing any player information. implemeneted sounds on button clicks
-Applied Image Buttons and made the Main from scratch.
+Applied Image Buttons and made the MainActivity.java from scratch.